Convex + Better Auth

 // user, so request headers have to be passed in so session cookies

 // can be parsed and validated.
-The `headers` utility can be used here.
+The `getAuth` method provides both the

 body: {